jarviscanada/jarvis_data_eng_HussainFathi/core_java/grep/README.md

 ## Improvements
 * Currently, the app searches files in a single given directory.
-The following can be extended to include multiple directories as well as nexted directories
+The following can be extended to include multiple directories as well as nested directories
-* Include the rest of the grep functionality such printing the line number alongside the output lines and the number of matches.
+* Include the rest of the grep functionality such printing the line number alongside the output lines as well as the total number of matches.
 * Implement better error handling, in order to ensure easier debugging experience for the user.